Welcome to THE MAKING OF A NATION – American history in VOA Special English.

 countries had reached the breaking point.

-Jefferson later explained why he thought the embargo was the best choice of
+Jefferson later explained why he thought the embargo was the best choice of action.

-problems through his final days as president.
+Jefferson's decision, and continuing tense relations with Britain, caused problems through his final days as president.
 The situation did not improve for America's next president, James Madison.
 That will be our story next week.

 program was written by Frank Beardsley.
 The narrators were Steve Ember and